-A special programme
+A special programme.

-Introduced by Saleem Shahed
+Introduced by Saleem Shahed.

-Written and produced by MAHENDRA KAUL from the Midlands
+Written and produced by Mahendra Kaul from the Midlands

-Ten programmes about principles and methods
+Ten programmes about principles and methods.

 Who are the 'consumers' of voluntary Adult Education?
 How does a teacher cope with the diversity of educational background and experience which often exists?